 Three days of VR contents from all over the world available to Torino Short Film Market accredited guests thanks to the support of Proxima Milano.

 During the TSFM, the Short Film Video Library will be launched.
 The TSFM’s video library, unlike those of other short film markets, results from a careful and deliberate selection: the films have been classified according to several criteria (topic, style, etc.) in order to facilitate access to the contents.
 The library will remain online and available to accredited participants for six months after the TSFM ends.

 As part of the Torino Film Festival, the TSFM is in charge of All You Need is Short, a space dedicated to screening an international selection of shorts that have not yet been shown in Italy, with a special focus on young and original filmmakers.
 All You Need is Short is curated by Massimiliano Nardulli and Enrico Vannucci.

 Throughout the TSFM, participants in the day’s activities will be invited to a lunch and a cocktail.
 Due to limited space, the invitation is not extended to all of the professionals present.
-The different rooms of the Circolo dei Lettori will be at the disposal of the accredited participants for all four days of the market, making it much easier for encounters to happen.
+The different rooms of the Circolo dei Lettori will be at the disposal of the accredited participants for all three days of the market, making it much easier for encounters to happen.
 In addition, the TSFM will organize various opportunities for people to meet one another, such as evening social gatherings, to be communicated at a later stage.

 All accredited participants in the TSFM will be provided access to the market’s network two weeks prior to the event, enabling them set up their appointments beforehand.
 All you need to do is enter the computer system, and then look for the person you wish to meet, either by category (e.g. ‘buyer’) or simply inserting their name.
 The individual’s file will appear, with an email address for direct contact.